Tuesday, September 12th

 Christians have Christ, Muslims Mohammed and for the followers of Apple there is surely no more visionary prophet than Steve Jobs.

-As Apple devotees flocked to their new cathedral, the Steve Jobs Theatre, and fans tuned into watch the broadcast around the world, I was reminded of the Pope conducting mass in the Vatican Square on Easter Sunday, legions of believers congregating to hear his message of hope for the future.
+As Apple devotees flocked to their new cathedral, the Steve Jobs Theatre, and fans tuned in to watch the broadcast around the world, I was reminded of the Pope conducting mass in the Vatican Square on Easter Sunday, legions of believers congregating to hear his message of hope for the future.

-So, what were the Cupertino audience sold?
+So, what was the Cupertino audience sold?

 The world’s first £1000 handset and the promise that it was going to change life forever for those with the vision to embrace it.